davidyell/CakePHP3-Bootstrap3/README.md

 A CakePHP 3 Form Helper template for use with Twitter Bootstrap 3.
 This was built for the CakePHP 3 Beta 2.
 Updates in the Beta 3 means this might not give unexpected results until updated.
 See [/issues/1](https://github.com/davidyell/CakePHP3-Bootstrap3/issues/1)

+**Deprecated**
+I've decided to disconinue development on this project for a number of reasons.
+The first is that the way helper templates works has changed and the second was that this approach isn't a complete solution for the implementation of Bootstrap into CakePHP3.

+Why not check out one of the existing projects? [https://github.com/Holt59/cakephp3-bootstrap3-helpers](https://github.com/Holt59/cakephp3-bootstrap3-helpers)

 #Requirements
 * CakePHP 3 beta 2